-At the time of the issuance and delivery of the Bonds, the County will covenant for the benefit of the Beneficial Owners (as hereinabove defined) of the Bonds to provide in accordance with the requirements of Rule 15c2-12 as the same may be amended or officially interpreted from time to time (the "Rule") promulgated by the Securities and Exchange Commission ("Commission") to provide, in accordance with the requirements of the Rule during any fiscal year in which the Bonds are outstanding, to the Electronic Municipal Access System of the Municipal Securities Rulemaking Board or other entity authorized or designated by the Commission in accordance with the Rule, (i) certain annual financial information and operating data for the preceding fiscal year, in a form generally consistent with the information contained herein and a copy of the audited financial statement (prepared in accordance with generally accepted accounting principles in effect at the time of the audit) for the preceding fiscal year, if any; such information, data and audit, if any, will be so provided on or prior to August 1 of each such fiscal year, but in no event, not later than the last business day of each succeeding fiscal year and (ii) not later than ten (10) business days after occurrence, notices of the occurrence of certain "Listed Events" (as defined by the Rule), as enumerated below.
+At the time of the issuance and delivery of the Notes, the County will covenant for the benefit of the Beneficial Owners (as hereinabove defined) of the Notes to provide in accordance with the requirements of Rule 15c2-12 as the same may be amended or officially interpreted from time to time (the "Rule") promulgated by the Securities and Exchange Commission ("Commission") not later than ten (10) business days after occurrence, notices of the occurrence of certain "Listed Events" (as defined by the Rule), as enumerated below.
+The notices of material events will be provided by the County to the Electronic Market Access System of the Municipal Securities Rulemaking Board or any other entity designated by or authorized by the Commission to receive such notices.

 - 1. Principal and interest payment delinquencies; - 2.
 Unscheduled draws on debt service reserves reflecting financial difficulties.
-It should be noted that the County is not legally authorized to establish, nor has it established a debt service reserve securing the Bonds; - 3.
+It should be noted that the County is not legally authorized to establish, nor has it established a debt service reserve securing the Notes; - 3.
 Unscheduled draws on credit enhancements reflecting financial difficulties; - 4.
-Substitution of credit or liquidity providers, or their failure to perform; - 5.
-Issuance by the Internal Revenue Service of proposed or final determination of taxability or of a Notice of Proposed Issue (IRS Form 5701 TEB); - 6.
+Substitution of credit or liquidity providers, or their failure to perform;

+- 5. Issuance by the Internal Revenue Service of proposed or final determination of taxability or of a Notice of Proposed Issue (IRS Form 5701 TEB); - 6.
 Tender offers; - 7.
 Defeasances.
-It should be noted that neither the Bonds, the proceedings authorizing the Bonds, the Local Finance Law, nor any other law makes any provision for the legal defeasance of the Bonds; - 8.
+It should be noted that neither the Notes, the proceedings authorizing the Notes, the Local Finance Law, nor any other law makes any provision for the legal defeasance of the Notes; - 8.
 Rating changes; - 9.
-Bankruptcy, insolvency, receivership or similar event of the County;\ - 10.
-Unless described in paragraph 5 above, adverse tax opinions or other material notices or determinations by the Internal Revenue Service with respect to the tax status of the Bonds or other material events affecting the tax status of the Bonds; - 11.
-Modifications to rights of Beneficial Owners or holders of the Bonds; - 12.
-Unscheduled or contingent Bond calls; - 13.
-Release, substitution, or sale of property securing repayment of the Bonds.
-It should be noted that the Bonds are general obligations of the County and are not secured by any collateral, but rather are entitled to the pledge of the faith and credit of the County;
+Bankruptcy, insolvency, receivership or similar event of the County; - 10.
+Unless described in paragraph 5 above, adverse tax opinions or other material notices or determinations by the Internal Revenue Service with respect to the tax status of the Notes or other material events affecting the tax status of the Notes; - 11.
+Modifications to rights of Beneficial Owners or holders of the Notes; - 12.
+Unscheduled or contingent Note calls; - 13.
+Release, substitution, or sale of property securing repayment of the Notes.
+It should be noted that the Notes are general obligations of the County and are not secured by any collateral, but rather are entitled to the pledge of the faith and credit of the County; - 14.
+Non-payment related defaults.
+It should be noted that the Notes, the proceedings of the County authorizing the Notes, the Local Finance Law, nor any other law, makes any provision for non-payment related defaults on the Notes, or other general obligations of the County; - 15.
+The consummation of a merger, consolidation, or acquisition involving the County or the sale of all or substantially all of the assets of the County, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms; or - 16.
+Appointment of a successor or additional trustee or the change of name of a trustee.
+It should be noted that there is no trustee for the Notes.